shakao-test/zookeeper-map/activity2.md

 mySprite.setBounceOnWall(true)
 ```

-## Step 5
+## Step 5 @showdialog

 This exhibit looks awesome!
 The other kids at the zoo are going to
+love it-- what's that sound?

+## Step 6 @showdialog

+An alarm?
+What's going on?

+## Step 7 @showdialog

-love it.
-But, uh-oh, we're getting a report from the penguin department--the
+Hold on, we're getting a report from the penguin department-- the
-penguins did what?
-Oh no, you better get over there!
+penguins did *what*?
+Oh no!
+You better get over there!

 ```template
 tiles.setTilemap(tilemap`level1`)